This post may contain affiliate links. This full disclosure policy can be found here

 7 best things to do on the Big Island of Hawaii

 Aloha! 🙂 Thank you for stopping by.
-I wrote this post in 2016, and it quickly because very popular.
+I wrote this post in 2016, and it quickly became very popular.
 I am keeping it updated with current information.
 If you’re looking for more posts about a Hawaii vacation, they are linked throughout this one!

 Also known as the Big Island, the island is both the largest and most diverse of all of the Hawaiian islands.
 This was my third trip to the island, but I had several new experiences.
 We had a wonderful time, and are already planning our Hawaiian adventure.
 Over the next few weeks, I will be sharing more of our trip, along with tips and tricks about Hawaii travel.